 The District does not provide medical and hospital services for students injured while participating in athletic activities.
-However, all members of school athletic teams must have accidental injury insurance that covers medical and hospital expenses (Ed.
+However, all members of school athletic teams must have accidental injury insurance that covers medical and hospital expenses.
+Some pupils may qualify to enroll in no-cost or low-cost local, state, or federally sponsored health insurance programs.
+Information about these programs may be obtained by calling Health Families at 1-866-294-4347.
+(Ed.
 Code, §§ 32221.5, 49470, 49471).